cozy/cozy-docs/src/documents/hack/cookbooks/data-system.html.md

   id: ID of the document the file is attached to
   name: the file name
 Response
-  Status code: ?
+  Status code: 204|404|500
   Body
-    ?: ?
+    204: {success: true}
+    404: {error: "not found"}
+    500: {error: "the error message"}
 ```
 Requires authentification and authorization.

 ## Indexer API

-Use Whoosh through the dedicate API.
+We use [Whoosh](https://pypi.python.org/pypi/Whoosh/) as an indexer but you can only access it through its API in the Data System.

 ### Indexing